 Before any operation on the contents of a XML file the precise set of elements has to be determined on which it will be operated.
-The set is constructed step by step by defining the allowed pathes through the XML tree.
-The finally remaining end points of the pathes define the selected set.
-The basic winst command is
+The set is constructed step by step by defining the allowed paths through the XML tree.
+The finally remaining end points of the paths define the selected set.

+The basic wInst command is